SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

-### Dear EHR Vendor,
+﻿### Dear EHR Vendor,

-I'm a medidcal informatics research at Boston Children's Hospital, and I'm writing to share some security considerations pertinent to any EHR that displays Consolidated CDA documents for Meaningful Use (especially in a Web browser environment).
+I'm a medical informatics researcher at Boston Children's Hospital, and I'm writing to share some security considerations pertinent to any EHR that displays Consolidated CDA documents for Meaningful Use (especially in a Web browser environment).
 I would appreciate if you could ensure that the message